 - Fostering communication and cooperation among various federal and state agencies, local communities and associations, longtime ranchers and private landowners;

 - Working to strike a balance between continued ranching and restoring habitat for native wildlife.

 By making a contribution to the National Wildlife Refuge Association you’ll enable our team to continue their work to protect and enhance the high desert sagebrush and other landscapes and wildlife across the country.
 Please consider making a donation today.

-You can also join our Action Team and receive alerts about important actions you can take for the refuge system and the wildlife that live within it.
 Through the Action Network you will be notified about pending legislation in Congress and enabled to express your thoughts about these measures directly to your congressperson.
 Please join today and help us stand up for the refuges!